pool2win/blog-and-docs/docs/development-updates/_posts/2024-07-04-frost-federation.md

-In contrast, to build services where multiple parties are always on-line, we need to rethink how the multiple parties decide on allowing new parties to join and allowing parties to leave the foundation.
-Once we know when parties can join and leave we need to devise a way for foundation membership to change.
-We depend on a bitcoin transaction signed by a the threshold signature of existing foundation members.
+In contrast, to build services where multiple parties are always on-line, we need to rethink how the multiple parties decide on allowing new parties to join and allowing parties to leave the federation.
+Once we know when parties can join and leave we need to devise a way for federation membership to change.
+We depend on a bitcoin transaction signed by a the threshold signature of existing federation members.

-When a new member wants to join, all foundation members either sign a new bitcoin transaction where the new member has an input and an output.
+When a new member wants to join, all federation members either sign a new bitcoin transaction where the new member has an input and an output.
 Existing members can choose to not sign such a transaction, resulting in failed agreement on membership change.
-This serves as an BFT agreement between current foundation members to allow a new member into the foundation.
+This serves as an BFT agreement between current federation members to allow a new member into the federation.

 We can decide on a simple message instead of a bitcoin transaction to signed as a membership change agreement, but by locking bitcoin into a transaction we have a scheme similar to [joinmarket fidelity bonds](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/fidelity-bonds.md).
-By locking in liquidity into a foundation, the parties are encouraged to contribute to the successful operation of a the foundation.
-If a party is not aligned with the majority, the non-compliant party is kicked out of the foundation.
+By locking in liquidity into a federation, the parties are encouraged to contribute to the successful operation of a the federation.
+If a party is not aligned with the majority, the non-compliant party is kicked out of the federation.

-In the case of a decentralised mining pool, the foundation members are the parties acting as hubs making payouts to miners.
-We will get into the details of how the foundation will be used to manage payouts for miners in a different post.
-Here we continue to focus on what the FROST foundation will do.
+In the case of a decentralised mining pool, the federation members are the parties acting as hubs making payouts to miners.
+We will get into the details of how the federation will be used to manage payouts for miners in a different post.
+Here we continue to focus on what the FROST federation will do.

-The FROST foundation provides the following features:
+The FROST federation provides the following features:

-1. The FROST foundation is open to new members, i.e. the foundation is designed to allow new members to join when a threshold of the members agree.
+1. The FROST federation is open to new members, i.e. the federation is designed to allow new members to join when a threshold of the members agree.
 2. Members can leave at any time.
-When a member stops participating, the rest of the foundation continues without the failed member.
+When a member stops participating, the rest of the federation continues without the failed member.
-3. The foundation is used to repeatedly generate public keys that are used for generating bitcoin addresses.
+3. The federation is used to repeatedly generate public keys that are used for generating bitcoin addresses.
-4. The foundation is used to sign transactions that require signatures for the above generated public keys.
+4. The federation is used to sign transactions that require signatures for the above generated public keys.
-5. Before signing a transaction the foundation members validate the transaction being signed.
+5. Before signing a transaction the federation members validate the transaction being signed.
 In the case of decentralised mining, this checks the miner payouts.
 In the case of other applications, this will be some other check.